cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 This endpoint is a passthrough to the metadactyl endpoint using the same path.
 Please see the metadactyl documentation for more information.

-## Importing a Template

-Unsecured Endpoint: POST /import-template

-Delegates to metadactyl: POST /import-template

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

-## Importing an Analysis

-Unsecured Endpoint: POST /import-workflow

-Delegates to metadactyl: POST /import-workflow

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.

 ## Importing Deployed Components